surniaulula/wpsso-am/readme.txt

 == Upgrade Notice ==

-= 1.3.1 =
+= 1.3.2 =

-Replaced self-deactivation by a warning notice if the WPSSO plugin is not found.
+Renamed the 'postmeta' filter hooks to 'post' for compatibility with WPSSO v3.3.